 Historically, 21CF has provided capital, cash management and other treasury services to the Company.
 21CF will continue to provide treasury services to the Company until the distribution is consummated.
 Prior to December 31, 2017, substantially all of the cash balances were swept to 21CF on a daily basis and the Company received capital from 21CF for the Company's cash needs.
 Effective January 1, 2018, the Company no longer participates in 21CF's capital and cash management accounts.
 The Company's combined Total assets as of September 30, 2018 and June 30, 2018 included \$2.8 billion and \$2.5 billion, respectively, in Cash and cash equivalents, which reflects \$600 million, which was contributed by 21CF in accordance with the combination merger agreement, plus all net cash generated beginning January 1, 2018 by the Company's business and assets.
-In accordance with the separation agreement, at the time of the separation and distribution, the Company will be entitled to such cash amounts reduced by (i) applicable operational taxes, (ii) 30% of all cash dividends declared by 21CF from December 13, 2017 through the distribution, (iii) 30% of all unallocated shared overhead and corporate costs from December 13, 2017 through the distribution, (iv) an allocated amount of shared overhead corporate costs consistent with 21CF's historical approach to such allocation, and (v) certain other expenses related to the separation and the distribution.
+In accordance with the separation agreement, at the time of the separation and distribution, the Company will be entitled to such cash amounts reduced by (i) applicable operational taxes, (ii) 30% of all cash dividends declared by 21CF from December 13, 2017 through the distribution, (iv) an allocated amount of shared overhead corporate costs consistent with 21CF's historical approach to such allocation, and (v) certain other expenses related to the separation and the distribution.
 The obligations described in clauses (i)-(v) are not fully reflected in the \$2.8 billion and \$2.5 billion in Cash and cash equivalents as of September 30, 2018 and June 30, 2018, respectively.
 The amounts for these contractual obligations will likely be material in the aggregate.
 This process of determining the net cash generation by our business and the contractual reductions will continue through the consummation of the separation and distribution in accordance with the separation agreement.
 See "Unaudited Pro Forma Combined Financial Information" for further details.